 Dr. Jackson is a medical doctor based in Kenya and a medical adviser to PadHer.

-PadHer is a non-profit with a mandate to change the narrative and stigma surrounding periods.
+PadHer is a women-led non-profit organization on a mission to change the narrative and end the stigma surrounding periods.

-We are a team of visionaries and disruptors who are vehemently committed to gender equality and building confidence in our young girls.
+We are a team of bold visionaries and changemakers, fiercely committed to gender equality and empowering young girls with confidence.
 We are doing ordinary things in extraordinary ways.

 says Chika Nwaogu, PadHer’s founder.